dwalraven21/dwalraven21.github.io/the_perfect_cocktail/README.md

 # The Perfect Cocktail

-The Perfect Cocktail is an app that allows users to select their liquor of choice or a non-alcoholic option and then generate a random cocktail recipe based on their preference.
+The Perfect Cocktail is a website that allows users to select their liquor of choice or a non-alcoholic option and then generate a random cocktail recipe based on their preference.

 Link to live site: https://dwalraven21.github.io/the_perfect_cocktail/index.html